 Meanwhile, Dan Arif, hubby, and I went in and enjoyed the sculptures.
 This museum allows visitor to take photo and video, but special filming might require special permission.
 Most of the statues like apsara, temple guardian, Cham head, "boobies", were taken from My Son, which clearly reflected Buddhism and Hinduism.
 That was the ground floor.

+We went up to the first floor and things they kept here were artifacts of culture, mainly Chinese-oriented stuff.
+Enough with history and symbolic statues, we went out and met Pak Ein, his wife, and Aqram.
 On the way back to where we parked our bikes, suddenly, something caught our eyes.
 THERE WAS A SNAKE IN ONE OF THE STATUE!
 OMG!
 That is why, NEVER EVER stay close to historical artifacts, ESPECIALLY stone statues!
 Jom, jom blah!

 "Eh, remember those marble sculptures by the river?
 How bout few minutes of photo session?"